 In these most troubled times, the world needs to take a breath.
 And good-natured people must speak up with fervent calm on behalf of enraged innocence.

 The Boy and a Boy King will point you to the majesty of childhood and imagination—hopefully for the benefit of all adults.
-Be on the lookout, too, for Beyond Any Race, the story of two boys who grew up in WWII America and Germany who made a hero’s journey from enemies to Olympic competitors to friends and ultimately teammates, proving that in the end one’s generation and humanity mean so very much more than nationality.
+Be on the lookout, too, for After the Race: A Tale of Two Olympians, the story of two boys who grew up in WWII America and Germany who made a hero’s journey from enemies to Olympic competitors to friends and ultimately teammates, proving that in the end one’s generation and humanity mean so very much more than nationality.
 And if you simply need to brighten your day, see the animation: The Chipmunk and the Violin.

 Today, we turn the page and walk gladly into a new chapter, guided only by ebullient thoughts and the airy clouds of gratitude.